 Dry Plate negatives became the first financially successful durable medium for photographs and stayed in common use through the ‘20s.
 That’s what Pack found in the box.

 The person selling the box wanted five pounds for it, and Pack bargained him down to four.
 He brought the box home and used his skills with Photoshop to bring the pictures to life.
 First, he tried to scan the plates.

 When that didn’t work, he tried using his iPhone.
 Pack held each glass plate up to the light and took a picture of it.
 He then used Photoshop to turn each negative image into a positive one.

-It worked beautifully.
+The photoshop worked beautifully.
 When he was finished, he had a series of beautiful family photographs that were a century old.
 The next logical step, then, was to try to figure out who the family was.

 Taped to the lid of the box was a handwritten list of locations, some of which were in France.
 Pack set to work trying to find the rest.
 His son, Scott, helped put out the word by beginning to tweet about his father’s find, including the actual pictures.
 His tweets went viral, and he’s begun to speak with journalists from around the UK and various other people who want to try to help figure it out.